-First Friday Gallery Tour
+1st Friday Gallery Tour

-On the first Friday of each month, from 5:00 - 8:00 pm, members of the Sedona Gallery Association offer a unique monthly showcase highlighting artists, special exhibits, and art events.
+On the 1st Friday of each month, from 5:00 - 8:00 pm, members of the Sedona Gallery Association offer a unique monthly showcase highlighting artists, special exhibits, and art events.
 These special art receptions give locals and Sedona visitors alike the opportunity to enjoy light refreshments while beginning their weekends with an exploration of Sedona’s exciting art scene.
 For your convenience, the Sedona Trolley provides free transportation to venture from art gallery to art gallery with the exception of the West Sedona Galleries - Goldenstein Gallery and Greg Lawson's Passion for Place.

-Honshin Fine Art; Gallery of Wholeness Harmony and Radiance: Celebrate the Rites of Spring: Journey into the Renewal of the Returning Light Bringing Blossoms of Wholeness, Harmony and Radiance through art.
+Honshin Fine Art; Gallery of Wholeness Harmony and Radiance: Celebrates the Rites of Summer: Journey into the Renewal of the Returning Light Bringing Blossoms of Wholeness, Harmony and Radiance through art.
 They continue their Opal Jewelry show with a new collection of opals from Australia, Mexico and the United States (oregon and nevada).
 Opal is known as the stone of inner light or fire-stone: ancient people called opal the Prometheus stone-after the god of fire.
 Offerings of opal set in Gold (tears of the sun) and in silver (Tears of the Moon) Unveiling new paintings By Nichoals Kirsten Honshin.
 Sharing with gallery artists in 7:00 The Gallery will be serving local wine, and our favorite cheeses, and popcorn

 Honshin Fine Art: Gallery of the Ascending Spirit: Celebrating at 7:30, Poetry on the Porch.
 Words falling from the sky in the present moment.
 Nicholas Kirsten Honshin will read recent poetry celebrating the return of the healing light of the sun.
 Upstairs at suite C205 in the back.